seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Gwylltyn_cy.md

 -  (*a*) bwyell mawr neu (*b*) unrhyw arf sgarmes marsial
 -  (*a*) dau bwyell llaw neu (*b*) unrhyw arf syml
--  Pecyn anturiwr a pedwar siaflin
+-  Pecyn anturio a pedwar siaflin

 >  - (*a*) a greataxe or (*b*) any martial melee weapon
 >  - (*a*) two handaxes or (*b*) any simple weapon